Notenoughmail/notenoughmail.github.io/worldjs/1.21.1/features.md

 ## Custom Feature Types

-Custom feature types can be creating using the `StartupEvents.registry('worldgen/feature', e => {})`{:.langauge-kube-21} event
+Custom feature types can be creating using the `StartupEvents.registry('worldgen/feature', e => {})`{:.language-kube-21} event

-Each feature type created via the default builder will have a corresponding builder type (with the same id as the feature type is register with) added to the `ServerEvents.registry('worldgen/configured_feature', e => {})`{:.langauge-kube-21} event for easy creation.
-The builder type will inherit the methods of the [no op](#no-op) builder
+Each feature type created via the default builder will have a corresponding builder type added to the `ServerEvents.registry('worldgen/configured_feature', e => {})`{:.language-kube-21} event for easy creation.
+The new builder type will inherit the methods of the [no op](#no-op) builder and will have the same type id as the id the custom feature was registered with

-- `.placeFunction(function: KubeFeaturePlaceFunction)`: The placement function which defines how and where the feature places blocks.
+- `.placeFunction(function: KubeFeaturePlaceFunction)`{: .language-kube-21 #custom-feature-type-place-function }: The placement function which defines how and where the feature places blocks.
 Accepts a callback with the params:
-    - `level: WorldgenLevel`{:.langauge-kube-21}: The level in which the feature is being placed
+    - `level: WorldgenLevel`{:.language-kube-21}: The level in which the feature is being placed
-    - `chunkGenerator: ChunkGenerator`{:.langauge-kube-21}: The chunk generator the feature is being placed by
+    - `chunkGenerator: ChunkGenerator`{:.language-kube-21}: The chunk generator the feature is being placed by
-    - `random: RandomSource`{:.langauge-kube-21}: A source of random values
+    - `random: RandomSource`{:.language-kube-21}: A source of random values
-    - `origin: BlockPos`{:.langauge-kube-21}: The position the feature is being placed at *after* modifications by placement modifiers
+    - `origin: BlockPos`{:.language-kube-21}: The position the feature is being placed at *after* modifications by placement modifiers
-    - `return: boolean`{:.langauge-kube-21}: `true`{:.p} if the feature successfully placed, else `false`{:.p}
+    - `return: boolean`{:.language-kube-21}: `true`{:.p} if the feature successfully placed, else `false`{:.p}

 {: #custom-feature-type-example }